tushar-sharma/tushar-sharma.github.io/_posts/2021-06-14-tutorial-cdk-aws.md

 thumb: https://docs.aws.amazon.com/step-functions/latest/dg/images/tutorial-getting-started-visual-pane-render.png
 ---

-<p>Cloudformation service in AWS allows you to describe an entire set of resources required to make a pipeline.
+Cloudformation service in AWS allows you to describe an entire set of resources required to make a pipeline.
 The cloudformation template can be described in JSON or YAML format.
 Updating the cloudformation template was not a pleasant experience.
-I wanted to discover alternative ways to generate cloudformation template programmatically.</p>
+I wanted to discover alternative ways to generate cloudformation template programmatically.<!-- truncate_here -->

-<p>The CDK library provides you a way to declare the resources in your favorite languages like Java, Javascript, Typescript, and Python.
-In this tutorial, we will use typescript to generate our cloudformation template.</p>

-First, install the AWS CDK CLI from command line using `$ npm i -g aws-cdk@latest`.
-Let's create a project.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 <p>Cloudformation service in AWS allows you to describe an entire set of resources required to make a pipeline.
 The cloudformation template can be described in JSON or YAML format.
 Updating the cloudformation template was not a pleasant experience.
 I wanted to discover alternative ways to generate cloudformation template programmatically.</p>